 Ottawa Truck dealers order more than 250 terminal tractors at AGM

-OTTAWA, Kansas — Ottawa terminal tractor dealers assembled in Las Vegas for the Ottawa Truck division’s annual meeting in late March, and placed orders for over 250 Ottawa terminal tractors equipped with Cummins Tier 4i (Interim) diesel engines that meet new US Environmental Protection Agency (EPA) emissions standards.
+Ottawa terminal tractor dealers assembled in Las Vegas for the Ottawa Truck division’s annual meeting in late March, and placed orders for over 250 terminal tractors equipped with Cummins Tier 4i (Interim) diesel engines that meet new US Environmental Protection Agency (EPA) emissions standards.

-Ottawa Truck is the first manufacturer to sell terminal tractors powered by the Cummins QSB6.7 Tier 4i engine, the company said.
+Ottawa Truck (O.T.) is the first manufacturer to sell powerful motor-driven vehicle powered by the Cummins QSB6.7 Tier 4i engine, the company said.
 The engine uses cooled exhaust gas recirculation, a common rail fuel system, and a catalytic converter for exhaust after-treatment technology to reduce emissions to new national standards governing off-road engines in the 75-173 hp range.

 While officials note that the new EPA regulations could boost the cost of a typical yard truck by 10%, the new engines represent a steady transition to “greener” technology.

 The booked orders for the Tier 4i-equipped tractors made up the bulk of the orders placed at the dealer meeting.
-Representatives of nearly 80% of Ottawa’s dealer network spanning 51 dealers and 120 locations in North America bought a grand total of 302 terminal tractors worth some $25 million.
+Representatives of nearly 80% of Ottawa’s dealer network spanning 51 dealers and 120 locations in North America bought a grand total of 302 heavy-duty equipment worth some $25 million.

-Jim Moir, president and general manager of Mid-Pacific Industries in Woodland, Calif., the oldest Ottawa Truck dealer in the US, attributed the brisk sales at the meeting partly due to reinvigorated leadership at Ottawa Truck.
+Jim Moir, president and general manager of Mid-Pacific Industries in Woodland, Calif., the oldest O.T. dealer in the US, attributed the brisk sales at the meeting partly due to reinvigorated leadership at O.T.
 Wood, appointed as director last year, has worked to coalesce the dealer network around new initiatives, notably the opportunity to be the first to market with the Tier 4i-equipped tractors, Moir says.

 “They’re putting a very positive spin on that fact, and the message to the dealers was that our competitors probably won’t offer this product until the first quarter of next year,” Moir says.
 “Even though these carry a higher price tag, having it first gives us a head start on handling something that everyone will eventually be selling.”